- I don't really need the perfect shoes. It's just fun to pretend that I do.

 - Driven to Suicide: She survives.

-- Rape as Drama (makes false accusation against Sara; the real thing is also heavily implied in her backstory)
+- Rape as Drama: Charlotte makes a false accusation against Sara; the real thing is also implied in her backstory.